ryanlfoster/vanilla-modal/README.md

 #### `href` : `{string|node}`

-The initial content box for the modal.
+The content container's ID to load into the modal object on instantiation.
 Use this when the modal has to be instantiated with an item already loaded up for viewing.
-This is analogous to the `href` argument in `modal.open(href)`.
+This is analogous to the `href` argument supplied to `modal.open(href)`.
+Always remember that the modal will inline the `innerHTML` of any ID specified.

 #### `clickOutside` : `{boolean}`